Education & News

 In the rapidly transforming world of healthcare, VNSNY CHOICE understands how important it is for you to stay up to date on changes that affect you, your practice, and your patients.
 Below are notices, recommendations, and updates that can help you keep track of changing standards and regulations.
 Check back regularly for new postings.

-Important Changes for Opioid Analgesics Coverage with VNSNY CHOICE SelectHealth
+Opioid Analgesics Coverage with VNSNY CHOICE SelectHealth

 Effective October 1, 2016, Opioid Analgesics are subject to certain quantity limits.
 Read the CHOICE SelectHealth Provider News Update.